Julius Malema: Early life and education

 Born on 3 March 1981, Malema was born and raised in the township of Seshego near Polokwane in the Transvaal, in the region now known as Limpopo.
-His family is Pedi, and his mother was a domestic worker and a single parent.
+His family is Northern Sotho, and his mother was a domestic worker and a single parent.
 After his mother died, he was raised by his grandmother, who died in May 2019.

 Student politics

-According to Malema joined the Masupatsela ("trailblazers") movement of the African National Congress (ANC) at the age of nine or ten.
+According to Malema, he joined the Masupatsela ("trailblazers") movement of the African National Congress (ANC) at the age of nine or ten.
 His main task at the time was to remove National Party posters.
+He has claimed to have received military training at the age of 13 but this claim has been disputed for lack of corroborating witnesses.
 In 1995, Malema joined the ANC Youth League and became the chairperson of his local branch in Seshego and of the regional branch in broader Capricorn.
 In 1997, he became the provincial chairperson of the Congress of South African Students (COSAS) in Limpopo.
 He was elected as national president of COSAS in 2001.
-In May of the following year, he led a COSAS students' march through Johannesburg; the march was marked by incidents of violence and looting.

 Education

 Malema matriculated from Mohlakaneng High School in Seshego.
 In 2010, he completed a two-year diploma in youth development through the University of South Africa (UNISA).
 Also at UNISA, he subsequently completed a Bachelor of Arts in communications and African languages in March 2016 an Honours degree in philosophy in 2017.
-In 2018, he enrolled in a Master's degree programme at the University of the Witwatersrand.
+In 2018, he enrolled in a master's degree programme at the University of the Witwatersrand.

 ANC Youth League

 Election as president: April 2008

 By 2008, Malema was the provincial secretary of the Limpopo branch of the ANC Youth League and a leading contender for election as president of the national league.
 His candidacy had the support of outgoing league president Fikile Mbalula, while outgoing league secretary-general Sihle Zikalala supported the more moderate candidate, Saki Mofokeng.
 Following an extremely heated campaign and a disorderly plenary, Malema was elected ANC Youth League president at the league's 23rd National Conference in Bloemfontein in April 2008.
 He received 1,833 votes against Mofokeng's 1,696 votes and was elected alongside a slate of allies, including Andile Lungisa as deputy president.

 The outcome of the vote was immediately disputed, including by conference delegates who claimed that incidents of intimidation had prevented them from voting.
 The conference devolved into disorder, with some delegates throwing chairs, and adjourned without concluding its business.
 Malema later criticised the "unbecoming conduct" shown by delegates at the conference.
 Following an intervention by the mainstream ANC, the league held a special closed congress in Johannesburg in June.
-On the recommendation of Gwede Mantashe, the secretary-general of the mainstream ANC, Mofokeng agreed to affirm the results of the election held in April.
+On the recommendation of ANC secretary general Gwede Mantashe, Mofokeng agreed to affirm the results of the election held in April.